-Program Budget HUD-Identified Grantee-Identified MID Budget MID Budget Multifamily New \$10,000,000 \$8,000,000 \$2,000,000 Construction
+Program Budget HUD-Identified MID Budget Grantee-Identified MID Budget Multifamily New Construction \$10,000,000 \$8,000,000 \$2,000,000

 The Multifamily New Construction program will offer funding subsidies for the construction of multifamily structures (five or more units) on vacant lots within existing neighborhoods.
+No land banking is anticipated.
 The program will offer incentives to encourage builders and developers to build new rental units in the disaster-impacted areas.
 The new units will incorporate green and resilient building practices to mitigate future risks of hazards.